MicrosoftDocs/sql-docs/azure-sql/managed-instance/monitoring-with-dmvs.md

 You can create an Extended Events trace a database to capture deadlock events, then find related queries and their execution plans in Query Store.

-For Azure SQL Managed Instance, refer to the [Deadlocks](/sql/relational-databases/sql-server-transaction-locking-and-row-versioning-guide#deadlock_tools) of the [Transaction locking and row versioning guide](/sql/relational-databases/sql-server-transaction-locking-and-row-versioning-guide).
+For Azure SQL Managed Instance, refer to the [Deadlocks](/sql/relational-databases/sql-server-transaction-locking-and-row-versioning-guide#deadlock_tools) in the [Transaction locking and row versioning guide](/sql/relational-databases/sql-server-transaction-locking-and-row-versioning-guide).

 ### Monitoring query plans